Accreditation Resources for New Program Directors

 Pay Accreditation Fees Annually and On Time

-CAA typically sends invoices for annual accreditation fees at the beginning of the calendar year.
+The Accreditation Office typically sends invoices for annual accreditation fees at the beginning of the calendar year.
 The current Accreditation Fee Schedule is online to assist you in your budget planning.

 Vote in Annual Elections for Academic Members of the CAA, If Eligible